gabeklein/expressive-mvc/README.md

 <br/>

-### So that's what that underscore was.
+### So that's what the underscore was.

-Yup, this callback captures a function, to be called when react notices your component is unmounting.
+Yep, this callback captures a function, to be called when react notices your component is unmounting.

 ***Note***: *This can only be set within the initializer function.*
 > Effectively it's passed around to the return value of a `useEffect` hook that will run right after your initializer returns.
 One in the same, of the technique for simulating `componentWillUnmount` with hooks.